boytchev/demoduler/README.md

 You may use Demoduler for free.
 Treat the generated files the way you treat all other Three.js source files.

-That conversion is done by plain text transformation without any sophisticated source code analysis.
+The conversion is done by plain text transformation without any sophisticated source code analysis.
 There is no guarantee that the converted files work well.

 We would be glad for any constructive or informative feedback, especially whether